 Many online bookmakers will occasionally offer free bets, offers or some form of promotion to accounts that have been dormant for a while.
 Just like any other business, if they see you haven’t “shopped” with them for a while, they may send you a little freebie to entice you back.

 If you have lots of bookies’ accounts it is quite likely that several will largely go unused.
 That means you may land some extra bonus goodness and obviously the more sites you join, the greater your chances of being sent such an offer.

 8 – Competitions

 Many bookies have competitions with some great prizes up for grabs.
 These might not always be specific to racing but even so, they are well worth taking part in.
 Often such competitions are free to enter and with nothing to lose, why not get involved?

-Loads of sites offered great competitions for the (football) World Cup and there are also regular weekly competitions with five- and often six-figure sums up for grabs.
-On top of that, many sites also often offer prize draws and competitions for the big events.
+Loads of sites offer great exclusive competitions and there are also regular weekly competitions with five- and often six-figure sums up for grabs.
+On top of that, many sites also offer prize draws and competitions for the big events.
 So, if you fancy a VIP trip to the Grand National – or maybe even the Melbourne Cup – don’t miss out.

 To take part in these sorts of promos you often only need an account and to opt in or make a prediction.
 If you have an account with all of the best horse racing bookmakers you’ll probably get an email when something is live so you can be sure you won’t miss out.